SK53/indicia-docs/introduction/overview.rst

   * Complete flexibility
   * Free and open source

+Put simply, Indicia's aim is to reduce the cost of and increase the quality of websites developed for biological recording.

-Indicia provides the pieces you need to build online biological recording websites.
-A toolkit that simplifies the construction of websites, Indicia supports wildlife observation recording forms that are as simple or advanced as you need and also allows photo upload, reporting, mapping and verification of the records.
-By providing these facilities via a comprehensive set of highly configurable components, Indicia can be used to build diverse and unique recording sites.
+It achieves this by providing a comprehensive set of highly configurable components, so Indicia can be used to build diverse and unique recording sites.
 Indicia is not a fixed, off the shelf system, instead it provides an infrastructure and tools for rapidly developing online recording websites that fit your exact needs.
 Indicia provides a set of services, tools and examples that can be added to almost any website to provide rich online recording functionality.
-Or, if you are starting from scratch we provide Instant Indicia which gives you a ready to configure website installation which can be set up without any coding.
+Or, if you are starting from scratch then Instant Indicia gives you a ready to configure website installation that can be set up as you require without any coding.

-Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for anything from public participation surveys targeted at school children right through to structured long-term monitoring projects performed by professional surveyors and everything in-between.
+Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for anything from public participation surveys targeted at school children right through to structured long-term monitoring projects performed by professional surveyors.

 Conceived as part of the
 `Open Air Laboratories (OPAL) <http://www.OPALexplorenature.org/>`_ and